 Golf Ball Cover

-Golf ball covers provide golfers with feedback after they strike the golf ball with each club.
+Golf ball covers provide golfers with feedback after they strike the ball with each club.
 Most covers are made from Surlyn, Balata, Urethane or a combination of these three materials.
 Balata and urethane are used to make up the covers of premium and tour-level golf balls.

 The Different Types of Golf Balls